In winter, my favorite mode of travel is backcountry skiing.

 For spring ski tours and varied ski conditions, waxless skis are better than waxable skis.
 I do not like using red wax or (yech!) klister.
 I could use kicker skins, but the glide is lessened overall.
 So, waxless skis would be nice to add to my kit.

-I would not mind something with a bit of a sidecut and shape and perhaps a little, but not too, wide so it is a little more all-purpose.
+I would not mind something with a bit of a sidecut and shape and perhaps a little, but not too, wide, so it is a bit more all-purpose.
 Two sets of waxless skis would be overkill! 🙂

 A good example of this type of ski would be the Fischer Traverse 78 Crown

 I really can’t justify this type of ski, for me, though.
 If I lived where there were more variable snow conditions (such as the Sierra) or did more spring ski touring, something like this would work well.
 By spring, I am starting to think backpacking or I ski some bigger mountains with my Telemark setup (see below).
 I enjoy the more stable snowpack that would typically be avalanche terrain in winter.

 - Rock skis

 More dedicated skiers than I have a pair of rock skis for the beginning and the tail end of the seasons.
 Any old or very used pair will do.
 As the name implies, these are old beater skis for sketchy conditions.
 Thrash your skis..it doesn’t matter.
 For me, I do not enjoy this form of skiing masochism.
 It is usually during mud season in the foothills or very early when the mountains are JUST starting to get snow.
 I’ve been known to seek out alternative backpacking options rather than slog around in the foothills (during mud season) or play “dodge the rocks on skis” higher up in the mountains proper.
 Note that if these kinds of conditions are skied in, you may end up with rock skis.
 I NEVER learned that the hard way.
 Not-at-all. 😉

 And now the ski kits I do have…